pupilfirst/wd301-scripts/react-app-state/using-context/README.md

 ```

 Now let's go back to the browser to check if the value of `currentTheme` is getting printed or not.
-> Action: visit http://localhost:3000 in browser
+> Action: visit http://localhost:5173 in browser

 So it's coming! that's great.

 So we are successfully communicating some information, across our different components without using the props system.

-The only problem is that right now, if we want to change that value, we would have to go back into our `index.tsx` file, and change the hardcoded value to something else.
+The only problem is that right now, if we want to change that value, we would have to go back into our `main.tsx` file, and change the hardcoded value to something else.
-> Show the index.tsx file where we are setting thre Theme provider value.
+> Show the src/main.tsx file where we are setting thre Theme provider value.

 So if we would change it to 'dark', then it will show up in browser as well.
 So it is clear that we can use context to share information across different components, but having to manually change this value.
 Obviously, that is not going to work, and we have to think of some better way of updating that value in some other way.